-Despite an international career in films on both sides of the Atlantic which started in the early 1950s, Leslie Caron is still regarded as one of the best screen actresses of the delightful MGM musicals of the 1950s.
-No wonder, considering she made a stunning film debut opposite Gene Kelly as Lise Bourvier in “An American in Paris” (1951), introduced the song ‘Hi Lili, Hi Lo’ in the enchanting “Lili” (1953), played Fred Astaire’s dynamic counterpart in “Daddy Long Legs” (1956, made on loan to Fox) and portrayed a French girl who’s groomed to be a courtesan in the delightful turn-of-the-century musical “Gigi” (1958) – although this is just the tip of the iceberg, really.
+Despite an international career in films on both sides of the Atlantic, which started in the early 1950s, Leslie Caron is still regarded as one of the best screen actresses of the delightful MGM musicals of the 1950s.
+No wonder, considering she made a stunning film debut opposite Gene Kelly as Lise Bouvier in “An American in Paris” (1951), introduced the song ‘Hi Lili, Hi Lo’ in the enchanting “Lili” (1953), played Fred Astaire’s dynamic counterpart in “Daddy Long Legs” (1956, made on loan to Fox) and portrayed a French girl who’s groomed to be a courtesan in the delightful turn-of-the-century musical “Gigi” (1958)—although this is just the tip of the iceberg, really.

-Miss Caron, a charming, charismatic, bright and intelligent actress, had been living in Paris for several decades when I met her for this interview in 1999 in her spacious and nicely designed apartment, after she had just returned from Japan where she had attended a film festival.
-At that time, she was less frequently in the international spotlights compared to the 1950s or the 1960s, but at age 68 then, she was still as energetic as ever, travelling the world, attending film festivals.
+Miss Caron, a charming, charismatic, bright, and intelligent actress, had been living in Paris for several decades when I met her for this interview in 1999 in her spacious and nicely designed apartment after she had just returned from Japan where she had attended a film festival.
+At that time, she was less frequently in the international spotlights compared to the 1950s or the 1960s, but at age 68 then, she was still as energetic as ever, traveling the world, attending film festivals.
 And now, in her early 80s, she still seems to be doing great!

-When you arrived in Hollywood at age 18, were you ready to step into this glamorous world of the American film industry?
+When you arrived in Hollywood at age eighteen, were you ready to step into this glamorous world of the American film industry?

-So you made “An American in Paris” which became a legendary musical, and later you were the star in “Gigi” , another Hollywood classic.
-Is it correct to say that “West Side Story”, released only three years after “Gigi”, marked the end of the old Hollywood musicals and introduced an entirely new approach?
+So you made “An American in Paris,” which became a legendary musical.
+Later, you were the star in “Gigi” , another Hollywood classic.
+Is it correct to say that “West Side Story,” released only three years after “Gigi,” marked the end of the old Hollywood musicals and introduced an entirely new approach?

 And from then on, you gradually expanded your own repertoire as well with dramatic parts, proving you didn’t need dancing shoes to keep moviegoers fascinated?